jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - Using temporary files and directories
+  What are temporary files and directories?
 - Symbolic links
+  What are symbolic links?

 **The following is a partial list of the used files, terms and utilities:**

 - /tmp/, /var/tmp/ and Sticky Bit
+  What is /tmp/?
+  What is /var/tmp/?
+  What is the Sticky Bit?
 - ls -d
+  What is ls -d?
 - ln -s
+  What is ln -s?